quowtf/quo.wtf/content/posts/2020/07/03/finding-mezcal-by-ron-cooper.md

   - Libros
 languages:
   - en
-images:
-  -
-paragraphs:
-  - 'Magical and powerful: Mezcal is the best spirituous liquid of Mexico, and this is a story on how Ron Cooper deal to make Mezcal, a gringo living in the hearth of making Mezcal.'
+paragraphs: 'Magical and powerful: Mezcal is the best spirituous liquid of Mexico, and this is a story on how Ron Cooper deal to make Mezcal, a gringo living in the hearth of making Mezcal.'
 ---